What is Geoscience, Exactly?

 Since geoscience can lead into many different specializations, the job market you’ll be looking at is rich with possibilities.
 “The majority of graduates with a degree in geoscience work in the environmental service industry, which involves environmental remediation efforts related to site assessment for development, natural resource extraction and construction,” Thrippleton-Hunter said.
 Many also find their way into governmental positions, working for agencies within the Department of the Interior, she said.

-When it comes to potential salaries, resources like the Bureau of Labor Statistics (BLS) and ONet are excellent resources for researching the fields you’re interested in.
-According to the BLS, the median annual income for geoscientists across all tracked specializations (excluding hydrologists and geographers) was almost $93,580 in 2020.
+When it comes to potential salaries, resources like the U.S. Bureau of Labor Statistics (BLS) and O*Net Online are excellent resources for researching the fields you’re interested in.
+According to the BLS, the median annual income for geoscientists across all tracked specializations (excluding hydrologists and geographers) was almost $83,680 in 2021.*

 Geoscience Degree Jobs